-Teenager Marriage and Divorce: Why do Teenagers Get Divorced at a Higher Rate than Older Adults?
+Teenage Divorce: Why do Teenagers Get Divorced at a Higher Rate than Older Adults?

 Don’t tell that to my friend Madge whose teenage parents are celebrating their 52 anniversary this year.
 She doesn’t believe there is anything intrinsically wrong with getting married when you are just shy of a decade out of the womb yourself.
 And sure, I can admit that in some cases, like Madge’s parents, it works out.
 How, I don’t know; but it works out.
 But for the most part, it is a massive divorce risk and I just think teenagers should abstain from marriage till they are older, maybe in their late 30s or forties.

+The teenage divorce rate can be lowered if more teenagers found better things to do with their time than get married.
 When you are a teenager there really are better things you can find to do with your time, I think than getting married.
 I am not saying you can’t have an exclusive relationship because obviously you can and even I do.
 But I do think that when you are a teenager, there are many experiments you need to be making – and some could be with potential vices like firing a gun, trying pot, getting wasted – so that all that evil is out of your system before you get married.
 Plus, you need to have some sexual experience.
 And you also need some financial experience.
 It would help if you have some relationship experience too, so you can understand and appreciate the give and take of a relationship, and experience what it is like to get your heart broken at least once before you marry.

 I mean, there are so many things that need to happen during your teen years into your twenties, in my opinion, before you husband and/or wife someone else.
 I know this from my own personal experience and being young and making mistakes and just trying to figure out myself.
 I am not ready to settle down with anybody even as I rapidly approach thirty.
 I want to have a few lovers and a few pieces of experiences under my belt before I am ready to be a wife.
 I am just being honest.